Germany: Acting SPD chief steps down after breast cancer diagnosis | DW | 10.09.2019

 The acting chief of Germany‛s Social Democrat Party has announced that she will step down from her role after having been diagnosed with breast cancer.

-Manuela Schwesig, 45, is also the premier of the state of Mecklenberg-Vorpommern and the chair of the SPD there, though she plans to retain these roles in the coming months.
+Manuela Schwesig, 45, is also the premier of the northeastern state of Mecklenburg-Western Pomerania and the chair of the SPD there, though she plans to retain these roles in the coming months.

 "The good news is: the cancer is curable," she said on Tuesday morning.
 "But it does require medical treatment."

-Schwesig believes she would struggle to attend events on a daily basis in the coming months, but she is confident that she will be cured.
+Schwesig says she would struggle to attend events on a daily basis while she requires regular treatment, but she is confident that she will be cured.

+"But it is also clear that I have to focus my energy in my coming months on Mecklenburg-Western Pomerania, my health and my family."

 -